 I would venture a guess in that bugging out is the last resort option for most preppers.

-This is because people rely on a certain amount of supplies to survive and those supplies would have to be transported using a vehicle or being carried.
+This is because people rely on a certain amount of supplies to survive, and those supplies would have to be transported using a vehicle, or – in a worst case scenario – must be carried on foot.
+(This is why a bug out bag is essential for emergency preparedness.)

 But as this relates to preppers, most have a bug out location.